amperity/ken/README.md

 ### Annotations

-Finally, you can _annotate_ enclosing spans by adding additional properties to the events.
+For data you don't necessarily know until you've started doing some work, you can _annotate_ enclosing spans by adding additional properties to the events.
 When code is executing inside a `watch`, you can use the `annotate`, `time`, and `error` tools:

 ```clojure
 (ken/watch "a thing"